jduquennoy/Log4swift/README.md

 Its ultimate goal is to be the tool you need to make your logs as valuable as possible, both in your developpment environment and in production.

 ## Compatibility
-Current version requires Xcode 8.1 and swift 3.
-It works flowlessly with swift 4's compatibility mode.
+Current version requires Xcode 9 and swift 4.1.

-- A version for Xcode 9 and swift 4 is available in branch ([swift4-xcode9](https://github.com/jduquennoy/Log4swift/tree/swift4-xcode9))
+- For swift 3, use version 1.0.2 ([tag v1.0.2](https://github.com/jduquennoy/Log4swift/releases/tag/v1.0.2))
-- For Xcode 8.0 / swift 2.3, use version 1.0.0b5 ([tag v1.0.0b5](https://github.com/jduquennoy/Log4swift/releases/tag/v1.0.0b5))
+- For swift 2.3, use version 1.0.0b5 ([tag v1.0.0b5](https://github.com/jduquennoy/Log4swift/releases/tag/v1.0.0b5))

-It can be used in projects targetting either OS X (>= 10.8), iOS (>= iOS 8), appleTV or watchOS (>= 2.0), and written either in swift or objective-C (or a mix of those two).
+It can be used in projects targetting either OS X (>= 10.10), iOS (>= iOS 8), appleTV or watchOS (>= 2.0), and written either in swift or objective-C (or a mix of those two).

 ## How to use

 ### Manually
 Clone the repo on your machine, and compile the target that feets your need (OS X, iOS, ...).
 It will produce a library that you can use in your project.
+As long as the swift ABI is not stable, you will need to recompile the library if you change the version of the compiler used for your project.
+Because of that, you should rather consider one of the other methods (see bellow).

 ### CocoaPod
 Add those lines to your Podfile to embed this library in an iOS project (with the versions you want for the lib and the target):

 ```
 platform :ios, '8'
-pod 'Log4swift', '1.0.1'
+pod 'Log4swift', '1.0.4'
 use_frameworks!
 ```
 And in an OS X project :

 ```
 platform :osx, '10.10'
-pod 'Log4swift', '1.0.1'
+pod 'Log4swift', '1.0.4'
 use_frameworks!
 ```